er-rahulkr95/quiz-app/README.md

 - Used bcrypt to hash the password before saving in the data base.

-- Used jsonwebtoken and passport for protected routes for handling user authentication.
+- Used jsonwebtoken and passport for protected routes for handling user authentication and authorization.

 - Cors for cross origin access of Restful APIs.